Bars & Pubs

 Warm glowing lights illuminates this best bar MelbourneImage credit: Music Room | Earl Carter

-This now well-established five-story CBD labyrinth has swiftly made a name for itself as one of the best bars Melbourne has to offer.
-HER, from the creators of Abory Bar and Arbory Float, occupies a 120-year-old heritage building and boasts a Parisian-style cocktail bar (HER Bar), a dedicated listening bar (Music Room), a Thai BBQ diner (BKK), and a European-inspired rooftop garden bar (HER Rooftoop).
+The well-established five-story CBD labyrinth has made a name for itself.
+HER, from the creators of Abory and Afloat, occupies a 120-year-old heritage building and boasts a Parisian-style cocktail bar (HER Bar), a dedicated listening bar (Music Room), a Thai BBQ diner (BKK), and a European-inspired rooftop garden bar (HER Rooftoop).
+Even though we're looking at bars, trust us, lock in and do the whole experience.
+Don't leave it too late to get in though, because lines build quick and sometimes you can be unlucky and not get in.

 READ MORE